-Sectors and Occupations A worker's industry seems to play a limited role conditional on firm exposure, as shown in column (3) of Table 1, which highlights the relevance of within-industry heterogeneity.
-Without including the firm exposure measure, the coefficient of sectorial exposure becomes twice as large, as shown in Table B.8.
-Moreover, column (4) of Table 1 shows that the relatively abundant low-skill workers are more likely to vote against the FTA.
-A 1 pp increase in the share of low-skill voters at a voting board (LowSkillSh) is associated with 0.3 pp fewer citizens voting in favor of the FTA.
-This finding is against predictions of the Heckscher-Ohlin model, but it is in line, for instance, with Urbatsch (2013), Hicks et al. (2014), and Verhoogen (2008).
+Sectors A worker's industry seems to play a limited role conditional on firm exposure, as shown in column (3) of Table 1, which highlights the relevance of within-industry heterogeneity.
+Without including the firm exposure measure, the coefficient of sectorial exposure becomes twice as large, as shown in Table B.9.31

+Occupations Column (4) of Table 1 shows that the relatively abundant low-skill workers are more likely to vote against the FTA.
+A 1 pp increase in the share of low-skill voters at a voting board (LowSkillSh) is associated with approximately 0.3 pp fewer citizens voting in favor of the FTA.
+This finding is against predictions of the Heckscher-Ohlin model, but it is in line, for instance, with Urbatsch (2013), Hicks et al. (2014), and (Verhoogen, 2008).
+In fact, if we consider wage schedules after the FTA was ratified as a dependent variable, we find that the interaction between firm exposure and LowSkillSh is negative and significant, which suggests a lower pass-through from exposure to wages for the low-skilled.

 Import Competition Our findings suggest that competition in local labor markets might influence voters to position themselves against the trade agreement, as shown in column (5) of Table 1.
-This finding is robust to using alternative measures of import competition, as described in Appendix B.3.
+This finding is robust to using alternative measures of import competition, as described in Appendix C.1.